nipreps/dmriprep/docs/roadmap.rst

   - Determine an appropriate dataset
   - Plan for benchmarking experiments (`#121 <https://github.com/nipreps/dmriprep/issues/121>`__)
-  - Start with addressing issues as the are reported
+  - Start with addressing issues as they are reported

 Version 1.0 (Targetted for September 2021)
 ------------------------------------------